Reserved powers: Canada

+India

+Article 246 (1) states of the Constitution of India leaves the residuary powers to the Parliament of India by stating that the Parliament has exclusive power to make laws on matters enumerated in Union List.
+The Entry 97 of the Union List or List I in the Seventh Schedule to the Constitution of India reads: 97.
+Any other matter not enumerated in List II or List III including any tax not mentioned in either of those Lists.

 United States

 In the United States, the Tenth Amendment of the Constitution states that the powers not granted to the federal government are reserved to the states, unless prohibited to the states.
 This amendment does not refer to powers “explicitly” or “expressly” granted to the federal government, and therefore the federal government possesses many implied powers that are not reserved to the states.

 After World War II, the Supreme Court often ruled against parties challenging the powers of Congress per the Tenth Amendment, with exceptions during the Rehnquist Court.
 The Supreme Court continues to occasionally decide cases striking down federal laws that exceed both the explicit and implied powers of Congress, as in Murphy v.
 National Collegiate Athletic Association (2018).

-In the United States, many powers that are not reserved to the states are exclusive federal powers, and thus states are forbidden to exercise them.
+In the United States, many powers that are not reserved powers to the states are exclusive federal powers, and thus states are forbidden to exercise them.
 Alternatively, powers that are not reserved to the states may be concurrent powers that both the states and federal government can exercise at the same time (such as the power to enact taxes to raise revenue).